 While with platforms like Cex.io you might be devoid of dealing with a “person”, but it’s automated, simpler, and trustworthy.
 In fact, Cex.io is a much faster, and more trustworthy platform as compared to the other options on this guide on How to sell Bitcoins if you can afford the slightly higher rates.

 As for Paxful, there isn’t much discussion to it, if you loved LocalBitcoins, you’d be able to use Paxful as a solution to “ How to sell Bitcoins ” as well, the only difference is LocalBitcoins is a much more established platform and hence you’ll find more buyers, more matches for your searches and hence slightly better profit margins in some cases.

-Finally, if you ask me which platform I’d choose to sell my Bitcoins, all I can say is, I’d choose LocalBitcoins as the first and foremost option, especially when there isn’t an emergency.
+Finally, if you ask me which platform I’d choose to sell my Bitcoins, all I can say is, I’d choose CEX or Paxful as the first and Foremost options especially when there isn’t an emergency.

-And if it doesn’t work out, I’d go with Paxful, which is basically the same thing but just with different buyers.
+And if it doesn’t work out, I’d go with LocalBitcoins, which is basically the same thing but just with different buyers (probably).

 And finally, if “time” was of the essence and not profits, I’d go with Cex.io cause I can basically sell my Bitcoins anytime I want, instantly, without having to find a buyer and wait for him to come online.